Cheap to Rent, Expensive to Own

 - Insist on a lifetime-reinstatement clause, so that even if your item is repossessed, the money you've already spent is credited toward future rental of the same item. [source: Burley]

-For more information on credit, debt and personal finances, follow the helpful links on the next page.
+For more information on credit, debt and personal finances, follow the helpful links below.